jack-dinsmore/mnist-server-grpc/README.md

 # Description of clients
 **Please make sure to copy and paste the correct IP of the server into the file *IP.txt* in order for the client programs to work**
+- *IP.txt*: this file contains the IP address of the server.
+If you're running the server on your local computer with `python server.py`, then *IP.txt* should contain "localhost" or "127.0.0.1".
+Otherwise, copy and paste the endpoint of your GKE server into *IP.txt* so your client programs know what server to communicate with.
 - *client-wait.py*: this client sends the information encoded in *image.bmp* to the server and asks it to produce a prediction.
 It halts execution until it receives an answer.
 - *client-no-wait.py*: this client sends the information encoded in *image.bmp* to the server and asks it to produce a prediction.
 It does not halt execution after sending the data; instead it periodically checks in with the server to see if the prediction has been generated.
 This comes with a performance loss; time is wasted by asking the server whether the image has been processed yet.
 - *client-big.py*: this client sends an arbitrary amount of data to the server and gets back a numpy array of predictions.
 You can specify whether the program should halt execution until it receives the predictions or continue execution, periodically checking in with the server to see if the predictions have been produced by changing the `WAIT` flag in the code